-In 2012, she joined GHS to fill a newly created role as manager for the Diabetes Management program.
+In 2012, she joined Prisma Health to fill a newly created role as manager for the Diabetes Management program.
 Among her tasks was to break down silos—integrate inpatient and outpatient diabetes education efforts as well as develop standardized protocols.

 “Integration is vital,” she stated, “to put us all on the same page, following the current standards of care and being aware of what is available systemwide.”

-As Laurens County Memorial and Oconee Memorial hospitals came on board, Stancil worked with their teams to integrate their programs with GHS.
+As Laurens County Memorial and Oconee Memorial hospitals came on board, Stancil worked with their teams to integrate their programs with Prisma Health.

 She acknowledges physician champions who have supported the program’s growth.
 Among them are John Bruch, MD, endocrinologist and medical director for the Diabetes Self-Management Program, and Daryl Lapeyrolerie, MD, at Cypress Internal Medicine–Patewood.

 “Dr. Bruch is a staunch advocate for diabetes self-management,” Stancil pointed out.
 “He has provided support and guidance that are invaluable.”

 Stancil noted that Dr. Lapeyrolerie was instrumental in establishing a program site on Patewood’s campus.
 “He wanted more convenient access for his patients—his support helped us build the case to open a second site,” Stancil explained.

 Today, there are four sites: two in Greenville and one each in Laurens and Oconee counties.
 A fifth site for pregnant women with diabetes opened last year at the Prisma Health OB/GYN Center.
 Staff and support network include nurse educators, registered dietitians, a social worker and a pharmacist.